milesmcc/ArmorLib/docs/cli/GETTING_STARTED.md

 03:49:09 [INFO]     (had no findings)
 ```

-(You may receive slightly different results depending on the scan modules available on your system.)
+(You may receive slightly different results depending on the scan modules available on your system and the type of file you scan.)

 ### Viewing the available preprocessors
 To view the available preprocessors, run `armorlib preprocessors`: